MitchMathieu/mitchmathieu.github.io/README.md

 # mitchmathieu.github.io
-The homepage of the internet.
+The front page of the internet.